-My goal is to diffuse the adversarial nature of divorce.
-I help calm the emotional nature of the event so that you and your partner can access the mindful, creative part of your brain to come up with mutually acceptable agreements.
-These agreements can include the uncoupling your finances, designing a parenting plan, child support and custody, and other agreements you may which to include in your divorce dissolution.
-This often turns out to be a positive process that empowers you and your spouse/partner to be the decision makers regarding your future, your finances and your children.
+My goal is to diffuse the adversarial nature of conflict and divorce.
+I support couples in accessing the mindful, creative parts of the brain to come up with mutually acceptable agreements.
+These agreements can include the uncoupling of finances, designing a parenting plan, child support and custody, and other agreements.
+This process empowers you and your spouse/partner to be the decision makers regarding your future, your finances and your children.
 You can also gain valuable conflict resolution skills that will support you in your future relationship as co-parents.

 You don’t have to agree with someone’s point of view, to come into agreement with the person.

 When couples are divorcing, it can be difficult to have a productive conversation.
 Here are some ways to get your partner talking about mediation:

 - “I want to separate with respect and love so that we can develop our relationship as co-parents for our children.
 Mediation will allow us to do this if we are willing.”

 - “We are divorcing because we don’t have the same values or the same goals for the future.
 Though we haven’t been able to resolve our conflicts well in the past, perhaps now we have an opportunity to do this through mediation.”